 If you prefer to receive notifications through platforms other than SMS or email, you can set up a webhook.

-Head to ‘Webhooks’ on the top menu while still in the Notifications section, enter your application's unique URL, select which types of alerts you’d like to receive, and click Save Webhook once you’re satisfied with your selections.
+Head to ‘General’ on the left menu and select ‘Settings’.
+Head to ‘Webhooks’, enter your application's unique URL, select for which Building/Unit you would like to receive alerts for as well as Triggers for alerts.
+Save Webhook once you’re satisfied with your selections.

 Looking to get Alertify notifications in Slack?
 This article shows you how to set up a Slack webhook.